abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 ### Package Updates

 In this version, we also updated some of the core NuGet and NPM package versions.
-All of the removed, or deprecetad methods have already been updated at the framework level.
-However, if you used any methods from these packages, you should aware of the change and update it in your code accordingly.
-You can see the following list to be aware of the package version changes:
+All of the removed or deprecated methods have already been updated at the framework level.
+However, if you used any methods from these packages, you should be aware of the change and update it in your code accordingly.

+You can see the following list of the package version changes:

 * [Updated Markdig.Signed to v0.37.0](https://github.com/abpframework/abp/pull/20195) - [NuGet](https://www.nuget.org/packages/Markdig.Signed)
 * [Updated Hangfire to v1.8.12](https://github.com/abpframework/abp/pull/20009) - [NuGet](https://www.nuget.org/packages/Hangfire.AspNetCore)